-Not bound geographically, the pool of potential employees gets bigger, and opportunities get bigger, too.
+Not bound geographically, the pool of potential employees and opportunities get bigger, too.
 Central and Eastern Europe has been especially prominent in IT outsourcing.
-Poland as the leading software outsourcing market in the region provides the largest pool of IT workers (430,000), followed by Ukraine (200,000) and Romania (100,000).
+Poland, as the leading software outsourcing market in the region, provides the largest pool of IT workers (430,000), followed by Ukraine (200,000) and Romania (100,000).

 A roadmap to testing outsourcing